Blasphemous Rumours / Somebody: "Blasphemous Rumours"

 "I'm by the way not anti-religious at all!
 I only oppose a certain kind of religion that was forced upon me when I was young.
 My mother was in the Salvation Army.
 So she sent me to the church every Sunday till my 18th birthday.
 Together with my sister, we usually went for a ride with the bike and told mum afterwards how lovely the homily was.
 The song only wants to say that no one should let someone force anything upon him.
 Whether it's politics or something else, that doesn't matter.
 You have to choose yourself what you wanna do with your life.
 And dare to take risks."

+According to Jonathan Miller's biography Stripped: The True Story of Depeche Mode, the song includes a "cunningly disguised" 16-bar instrumental rendition of the hymn "Jesus' Love Is Very Wonderful".
 Billboard later described the song as drawing on early Industrial music, with its "distinct, heavy percussion samples" and said it brought a "harsh sound to the mainstream world half a decade before Trent Reznor and Nine Inch Nails."